tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 The rules are not value-neutral.
 They are meant to make code simpler and more correct/safer than most existing C++ code, without loss of performance.
-They are meant to inhibit perfectly valid C++ code that correlates with errors, spurious complexity, and poor performance.
+They are meant to inhibit perfectly valid C++ code that correlates with errors, spurious complexity, and bad performance.

-The rules are not precise to the point where a person (or machine) can follow them blindly.
+The rules are not precise to the point where a person (or machine) can follow them without thinking.
 The enforcement parts try to be that, but we would rather leave a rule or a definition a bit vague and open to interpretation than specify something precisely and wrong.
 Sometimes, precision comes only with time and experience.